British Rail Class 45

+Technical details

 Engine

 The engine of the Class 45 was a marine-type, slow-revving diesel, a Sulzer 12LDA28B with a bore of 280 mm (hence the 28 in the engine designation) and a stroke of 360 mm.
 This gave 22 L per cylinder, or 264 L for the whole engine.
 The unit was turbocharged and intercooled and gave 2500 hp at 750 rpm.
 The engine was of the double bank type with two parallel banks of 6 cylinders, geared together to a single output shaft.
 Six-cylinder versions of the engine were fitted in the Class 25 locos (amongst others) and eight-cylinder versions in Class 33s.
 Class 45s were the updated versions of the Class 44 locomotives, the latter having a 2300 hp non-intercooled version of the same engine; i.e. the 12LDA28A.
 The later Class 47 had a modified version of the same engine, a 12LDA28C.

 Train heating

 When initially put into service, the locomotives were fitted with multi-unit working and steam-heating boilers for passenger service.
 In the early 1970s, fifty were fitted with electric train supply in place of their steam-heating boilers and assigned to work services on the Midland Main Line from London St Pancras to Nottingham, Derby and Sheffield.
 These locomotives were renumbered as Class 45/1.